elixir-lang/elixir/README.md

 * `test/erlang` - Contains tests for Elixir, written in Erlang.
 Usually, just internal stuff is tested here.
 The preferred way to test is in Elixir itself.

-If you are interested, check out the ROADMAP.md file in the repository or keep reading this README to find items to be implemented.

 ## Important links

 * [Mailing list](http://groups.google.com/group/elixir-lang-core)